MaxXSoft/NaiveServ/README.md

 # NaiveServ

-A naive web server using socket.
+A naive web server based on socket.
+This repository is a computer network course assignment.

 ## Details